Welcome to Ready Country Club

 A Firewise Community

-A committee was formed late in 2019 which worked on the development of a plan and an Application to secure "FireWise" status for the community.
-This was achieved early in May 2020 and was renewed in 2022.
+The Committee was formed late in 2019 and worked to develop a plan and an Application to secure "Firewise" status for the community.
+This was achieved early in May 2020 and was renewed in 2022 and 2025.

 Current members of the committee can be found in Contacts."